Willr-hawkins/rpsls-game1/README.md

 ### Validation

 - HTML
-    - For validating the HTML code of the game the official [W3C Validator](https://validator.w3.org/) and [Wave](wave.webaim.org) was used.
+    - For validating the HTML code of the game the official [W3C Validator](https://validator.w3.org/) was used.

 - CSS
     - For validating the CSS code of the game the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) was used.